-- Sex Advice Columnist, Savage Love syndicated in the US, Asia, Europe and Canada
+- Dan Savage is a Sex Advice Columnist, Savage Love syndicated in the US, Asia, Europe and Canada

 - Co-Creator of the It Gets Better Project YouTube campaign, documentary and book

 - Appearances on CNN, MSNBC, The Colbert Report, NPR and 20/20